AY2425S2-CS2103T-T09-1/tp/docs/DeveloperGuide.md

 2. Redo a command
     1. Prerequisites: Execute `add n/RedoTestPerson`.
 Then execute `list`.
 The `add` command should be at index 2 in `redoList`.
     2. Test case: `redo 2`
         Expected: The `add n/RedoTestPerson` command is executed again.
-An error "This person already exists..." should appear because the person was already added.
     3. Test case: `delete 1`.
 Then `redo 1`.
         Expected: The `delete 1` command is executed again.
 If index 1 exists, it's deleted.
 If not, an "invalid index" error occurs for the *re-executed* delete.
 3. Invalid redo index